 The original print is pending a rescan at higher dpi so I can actually print this for my wall.
 Because my grandma and I would have been this awesome.
 I still make her famous spaghetti sauce.
 And I’m sure she’d love my tiramisu.

 – Contact me (Manda!) for current rates and to schedule your Remembrance session!
-I do travel here and there, mostly through the Appalachians and to Missouri, but if you’re in central Florida, it will be easiest to coordinate your shoot.
+I do travel here and there, mostly through the Appalachians and Missouri, but if you’re in central Florida, it will be easiest to coordinate your shoot.

 – The Session: I shoot for lighting and composition according to the photo you give me.
 If it’s a studio shot, our location won’t need to be specific and could even be a wall in your home.
 If it’s an outdoor shot or one involving a vehicle, we will discuss locations that suit your vintage image.
-You may select to do a head shot (like the one above) or a full session including more portraits of yourself, headshots, head-to-toes, more composition options with your loved one’s photo, or whatever else you’d like.
+You may select to do a head shot (like the one above) or a full session including more portraits of yourself, headshots, head-to-toes, more composition options with your loved one’s photo, or whatever else you’d like just for fun.